Live demo report

 - Hit the “Copy as Markdown for AI” button in the metadata header.
 It serialises the report's essential context into a clipboard-ready block you can paste into Claude Code / Cursor / Cline for AI-assisted debugging.

-How this was captured
+How the WebdriverIO report was captured

 Same setup any user runs — npx @tracelane/cli init wires